DozyXYZ/InformationSecurityAutumn2023/h4_ETAOIN.md

 # Task y) Frequency Distribution of letters in the Vietnamese Language

-According to Stefan Trost Media'study of a Vietnamese text with 1 649 178 characters or 365 324 words, the 6 most common letters are:
+According to Stefan Trost Media's study of a Vietnamese text with 1 649 178 characters or 365 324 words, the 6 most common letters are:

 * N: 11.01%
 * H: 7.95%